-“Hi Nneoma,” Editi said as she walked out of the bedroom and met her by the corridor, staring at the pictures admiringly.
+“Hi Nneoma,” Editi said as she walked out of the bedroom and met her by the corridor, staring at the pictures in admiration.

-“of course you’ll change a bit.”
-She giggled, “Akwang is bad mouthed.”
+“Of course you’ll change a bit,” Nneoma giggled, “Akwang is bad mouthed.”

-“Very.”
-Editi retorted.
+“Very,” Editi concurred.
 “Abas hasn’t offered you anything?”
-She turned around, “Abas?”
-She called out shrilly.

 “Haba Editi, I am no more a guest in your house o, I am your friend and sister.”